tangjm/data-engineering-notes/public/AWS/module6_compute/notes_compute.md

 - Windows instances are run by EC2config or EC2Launch utility.
 - Linux instances are run by the cloud-init service.

+User data cannot be modifed while your EC2 instance is running.

 ![Example User data](images/example_user_data.png)

-In the example user data script, you see a simple three-line Linux Bash shell script.
+In the example user data script above, you see a simple three-line Linux Bash shell script.
 The first line indicates that the script should be run by the Bash shell.
 The second line invokes the Yellowdog Updater, Modified (YUM) utility, which is commonly used in many Linux distributions — such as Amazon Linux, CentOS, and Red Hat Linux — to retrieve software from an online repository and install it.
 In line two of the example, that command tells YUM to update all installed packages to the latest versions that are known to the software repository that it is configured to access.
 Line three of the script indicates that the Wget utility should be installed.
 Wget is a common utility for downloading files from the web.

 **Step 6: Specify storage**